TaskForceDingo/Mission-Framework/README.md

 Read below for complete changelog history.

+### 01/07/2020
+- Added Nerfmanic to adminlist and debug console list.

 ### 17/06/2020
 - VON tweaks.
 - Added in entries for Diwako's Punish Weapon and Enhanced Movement Rework in cba_settings.sqf.